theofn/coursera_public/report.md

 Ideally, we need no more than 10 categories and they should have a broader sense.
-For example, it does not make a difference for the purpose of this study, if a venue is an "Italian restaurant" or a "French restaurant" or a "Café", as long as it is a place where one can buy a beverage or a dish.
+For example, it does not make a difference for the purpose of this study, if a venue is an "Italian restaurant" or a "French restaurant" or a "Café", as long as it is a place where one can consume a beverage or a dish.

 Thus,  a grouping of the venues is performed, as shown in the following table.